StelladictBeneops/SubwaySandwichGenerator/README.md

 toppings
 sauces
 You can add, remove, or modify the elements in these arrays to change the choices available for the sandwich.

-Disclaimer
-This script is for educational purposes only and is not affiliated with or endorsed by Subway or any of its subsidiaries.
-The script is not intended to be used for commercial purposes or to replace actual Subway sandwich orders.